Vending Machines Are People Too

 One night --- or rather, early one morning --- while management was either in a meeting or sleeping in the back of a 14-wheeler waiting to be loaded with canvas bags full of parcels --- a few of us, who shall remain unnamed, put the forks of a lift truck right through three of the offending vending machines.

 We wanted in our hearts to smash every one of those smarmy machines into smithereens.
 However, caution overtook our anger; and we withdrew anonymously and quietly.
 Even though it left us feeling unfulfilled, being kind of like destructus interruptus.

 But lo and behold, the very next day when we showed up to work, the three skewered machines had been replaced by new ones.
 And apparently all the machines had all been retrained.
 For from that day forward, until I stopped working at the Post Office several months later, they dispensed exactly what was paid for, without hesitation or reluctance.

 Proving that you can reason with a machine.
 Just not with a war machine. --- Phil Friedman

 Author's Notes: If you found this post interesting and worthwhile, and would like to receive notifications of my writings on a regular basis, click the [FOLLOW] button on my beBee profile.
 Better yet, elect there to follow my blog by email.
 As a writer-friend of mine says, you can always change your mind later.

-Should you be curious about some of my previous postings about social media, you're invited to take a look at some of the following:
+Should you be curious about some of my previous postings about on and about social media, you're invited to take a look at some of the following Chicago Stories: